Alpha-Blend-Interactive/docs/docs/cck/components/texture-property-parser.md

 One Task consists of the following properties:

 ##### X/Y Position
 Defines the X/Y coordinates.
-This is measured/to be configured per pixel, **0, 0** would be the first pixel.
+This is measured/to be configured per pixel, **x 0, y 0** would be the first pixel.

+!!! tip "Texture Coordinates in Unity"
+    Texture coordinates start from left bottom to top right.
+    This means, **x 0, y 0** would be the pixel in the very bottom left corner.

 ##### Color Channel
 Defines the color channel, whose value will be used.